-VA1141 Occupational Hazards
+VA1143 Occupational Hazards/Bacteriology

 This course will provide the student with an understanding of occupational health and safety issues as they relate to the veterinary field.
-The student will be introduced to reading and using SDS sheets as well as various regulating bodies that set and enforce standards to ensure safe practice within veterinary medicine.
-The student will be introduced to work place hazards and their effect on cellular DNA and the mechanisms that promote the development of cancer.
+The student will be introduced to various OSHA regulations along with workplace hazards and their effect on cellular DNA and the mechanisms that promote the development of cancer.
+The student will be introduced to the identification, classification, and characterization of various bacterial species and how they relate to veterinary medicine.
+The process of collection, transportation, and submission of bacterial samples will be introduced.